Skip to Content

 If you have completed a Postgraduate Diploma in Maori Visual Arts with a grade average that indicates an adequate level of preparation you may proceed direct to Part Two of the Master of Maori Visual Arts consisting of courses from the schedule totalling a 120 credits.
 To do this, you must submit a proposal of your intended research project.
 We are looking for proposals that are academically viable, industry-linked and able to be supported by Massey resources.

-For more information or planning advice please discuss with an Academic Advisor.
+For more information or planning advice please discuss with an Academic Adviser.

-To see the courses that are necessary to complete the programme, please see the regulations button.
+To see the courses that are necessary to complete the programme, please check the regulations.